Impact of Rastall gravity on hydrostatic mass of galaxy clusters: Numerical results, statistical evaluations, and discussion

-The formula for the relative likelihood is presented in Appendix~\ref{likelihoodappendix}.
-From Fig.~\ref{mbar}, it is evident that the standard (non-Rastall) hydrostatic mass yields a slope that deviates significantly from unity, namely $\mathbf{M}=8.24 \pm 0.86$.
+From Fig.~\ref{mbar}(a), it is evident that the standard (non-Rastall) hydrostatic mass yields a slope that deviates significantly from unity, namely $\mathbf{M}=8.24 \pm 0.86$.
 Even when the uncertainty is taken into account, the value $\mathbf{M}=1$ lies well outside the allowed range.
-Therefore, within the context of the assumption that DM is absent, this case is not viable.
-In contrast, the assumption of no DM is more compatible with the Rastall gravity framework.
+Therefore, the strong mismatch with the observed baryonic mass under the assumption of no DM reflects the well-known discrepancy in which the hydrostatic mass substantially exceeds the baryonic contribution.
+Moreover, from Fig.~\ref{mbar}(b), it is evident that the value $\mathbf{M}=1$ does not lie within the tail of the likelihood distribution, indicating that the standard Newtonian estimate is strongly disfavored by the observed baryonic mass data.

+In this calculation, we found that the values $\lambda=9.55\times10^{-2}$ and $\lambda = 1.14\times10^{-1}$ result in the slopes which are very close to unity, as can be seen in Fig.~\ref{mbar}(c) and (e).
+In Fig.~\ref{mbar}(d) and (f), it is obvious that the value $\mathbf{M}=1$ lies within the curve of the likelihood distribution, which means that both values of parameter are favored by the observational baryonic data.
 For Rastall gravity with $\lambda = 9.55\times10^{-2}$, the resulting slope is significantly improved compared to the non-Rastall case.
-Although the value $\mathbf{M}=1$ is still not encompassed by the uncertainty of the slope, it is nevertheless included within the corresponding relative likelihood curve.
+As we can see in Fig.~\ref{mbar}(d), although the value $\mathbf{M}=1$ is still not encompassed by the uncertainty of the slope, it is nevertheless included within the corresponding relative likelihood curve.

-In the comparison between the hydrostatic mass and the baryonic mass, the value $\lambda = 1.14\times10^{-1}$ yields the best linear fit, with a slope $\mathbf{M} = 1.07 \pm 0.11$.
-The slope is very close to unity, and the value $\mathbf{M}=1$ lies within both the uncertainty range and the corresponding relative likelihood curve.
+In the comparison between the hydrostatic mass and the baryonic mass, the value $\lambda = 1.14\times10^{-1}$ yields the best linear fit, with a slope $\mathbf{M} = 1.07 \pm 0.11$, as shown by Fig.~\ref{mbar}(e).
+The slope is very close to unity, and the value $\mathbf{M}=1$ lies within both the uncertainty range and the corresponding relative likelihood curve, as shown by Fig.~\ref{mbar}(f).
 This result indicates that, from a statistical standpoint, Rastall gravity provides a more favorable description of the hydrostatic-baryonic mass relation than standard gravity under the assumption of the absence of DM.
 Another noteworthy result is that the best-fit slope obtained in this work is closer to unity than those reported in some related studies.
 In Ref.~\cite{Apryandi2025}, the best-fit slopes were found to be $0.126 \pm 0.086$ for EiBI theory and $0.023 \pm 0.119$ for BHG.
 Meanwhile, Ref.~\cite{Mashhoon2014} reported a slope of $0.84 \pm 0.04$ within the framework of nonlocal gravity.